std95174/docsite/docs/docs/09-upload-custom-docker-image.md

 # Contact Us

-If you have any questions or suggestions while using **Glows.ai**, feel free to reach out to us via email or Line.
+If you have any questions or suggestions while using **Glows.ai**, please reach out via email, Discord, or Line.

 **Email:** [support@glows.ai](mailto:support@glows.ai)